verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 ### Step 3: Enable storage and Thanos Store Gateway

-The following example enables storage, creates the required secret, and enables Thanos Store Gateway.
+The following example enables storage, creates the required secret, and enables Thanos Store Gateway in the Verrazzano custom resource.
 It also configures the Thanos Sidecar to write to object storage and the Store Gateway to read from object storage.

 **Note**: `objstore-config` is the secret that you created in Step 2.